cameronangliss/vgc-bench/README.md

 1. [scrape_logs.py](vgc_bench/scrape_logs.py) scrapes logs from the [Pokémon Showdown replay database](https://replay.pokemonshowdown.com), automatically filtering out bad logs and only scraping logs with open team sheets (OTS)
     - optional parallelization (strongly recommended)
-    - skip scraping by downloading our dataset from [vgc-battle-logs](https://huggingface.co/datasets/cameronangliss/vgc-battle-logs)
+    - if you don't need logs after 08/21/2025, just download our pre-scraped dataset of logs: [vgc-battle-logs](https://huggingface.co/datasets/cameronangliss/vgc-battle-logs)
 1. [logs2trajs.py](vgc_bench/logs2trajs.py) parses the logs into trajectories composed of state-action transitions
     - optional parallelization (strongly recommended)
-    - configurable `--min_rating` and `--only_winner` options to filter out lower-Elo or loser's trajectories
+    - configurable `--min_rating` and `--only_winner` options to filter out low-Elo or loser's trajectories
 1. [pretrain.py](vgc_bench/pretrain.py) uses the gathered trajectories to train a policy with behavior cloning
     - frame stacking with specified number of frames
-    - configurable fraction of dataset to load into memory during behavior cloning at any given time (if not set low enough, can result in OOM)
+    - configurable fraction of dataset to load into memory during behavior cloning at any given time (if not set low enough, program may run out of memory)

 See [pretrain.sh](pretrain.sh) for an example call of pretrain.py (or just configure and run the bash script itself).